RomNox/Portfolio/README.md

 ## 🌍 Portfolio Website

-The portfolio website is included in this repository and showcases my skills in creating modern, animated web interfaces.
+The portfolio website included in this repository showcases my skills in creating modern, animated web interfaces.
 Visit the [Portfolio Site](site-portfolio/) to see it in action.

 ---

 ## 🔒 Diplomas, Certifications & Resume

-This repository also contains my diplomas and certifications that validate my expertise in QA Automation and FullStack development, along with a detailed resume outlining key milestones in my professional journey.
+This repository also contains my diplomas and certificates, which validate my expertise in both QA Automation and FullStack Development.
+They include:
+- A certificate for a FullStack Developer course covering Java Core, Databases (SQL & NoSQL), Linux, Git/GitHub, Maven, JUnit, Spring/Spring Boot, Hibernate, HTML/CSS, JavaScript ES6, TypeScript, React, Redux, Project Management, and more.
+- A certificate for a QA Manual and Automation Tester course covering Java Core, Databases (SQL & NoSQL), Linux, Git/GitHub, HTML/CSS, JavaScript, Test Design, Selenium, Postman, and additional testing tools.

 ---